anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 ---
 This is a commentary on the _lectionary_, not a commentary on the _passages_.
 The aim is to answer the question: _Why was this passage chosen?_

 Note that there is often no 'theme' tying the readings together.
 (Many people persist in looking for one, even decades after the ASB.)
 Where readings are closely related, they are grouped together below.
 In many cases, however, a particular reading will not be related to other readings on the same day, but it will turn out to be part of a series on a particular book of the Bible running over several weeks.
-The principle of continuous (or semicontinuous) reading of Scripture is one of the key principles behind the lectionary.
+This principle of continuous (or semicontinuous) reading of Scripture is one of the key principles behind the lectionary.

 **Common Worship** was introduced in the Church of England in 2000.
 It includes a [Lectionary for Sundays, Principal Feasts and Holy Days, and Festivals](https://www.churchofengland.org/prayer-and-worship/worship-texts-and-resources/common-worship/churchs-year/lectionary).
 This page covers the **Principal Service Lectionary**, which is drawn (with modifications) from the ecumenical **Revised Common Lectionary (RCL)**.

+Most of the comments below are 'reverse engineered' using the lectionary and a fair bit of guesswork, so they should not be taken as authoritative.

 **_Work in progress!_**

 * Year A: hardly begun
 * Year B: hardly begun
-* Year C: complete from Easter Day to Trinity
+* Year C: complete from Easter Day to Trinity, and Proper 1-9.
 * Festivals: what festivals?!

 ## The Bible and the lectionary